nuprl/website/blog/_src/posts/2017-05-12-artifacts-for-semantics.md

 1. Allow reading/writing programs in a notation as close to the paper as possible.
-In our paper we use superscripts, subscripts, and a few greek letters, but ended up with a syntax very close to the paper -- the biggest differences were a few extra delimiters introduced to reduce ambiguity.
+In our paper we use superscripts, subscripts, and a few greek letters, but ended up with a syntax otherwise very close to the paper -- the biggest differences were a few extra delimiters introduced to reduce ambiguity.
 2. Present an interface that highlights type errors at the location they occurred in, and allow a reader to step forward and backwards through the evaluation.
 Printing console output traces is fine for authors, but adds too much effort for readers.
 3. Put it online!
 Don't require installing any software!
-Conveniently, implementing 2 is also made easier once done online.
-By using OCaml, we were able to easily use the excellent [js_of_ocaml](http://ocsigen.org/js_of_ocaml/).
+Conveniently, implementing 2 is also made easier once done online, as we could use existing editor tooling to present the code, highlight errors, etc. By using OCaml, we were able to easily use the excellent [js_of_ocaml](http://ocsigen.org/js_of_ocaml/).

 The first was done by Gabriel, who wrote a grammar